 The federal government through the National Housing Strategy will invest $500 million over 10 years for a new Federal Community Housing Initiative to protect affordability for tenants and stabilize the operations of some 55,000 units of federally administered community housing projects.

-The Honourable Jean-Yves Duclos, Minister of Families, Children and Social Development and Minister Responsible for Canada Mortgage and Housing Corporation, was in Montreal today to announce $38 million funding over a two year period for Phase I of the Federal Community Housing Initiative.
+Adam Vaughan, Parliamentary Secretary to the Minister of Families, Children and Social Development (Housing and Urban Affairs) was in Toronto today to announce $38 million in funding over a two year period for Phase I of he Federal Community Housing Initiative.
 This funding will provide a temporary extension of subsidies to maintain affordability for low-income households and protect tenants living in federally administered community housing projects while housing providers’ transition to a new rental support program and prepare for modernization through Phase II.

 “Our Government recently announced Canada’s first ever National Housing Strategy, a 10-year, $40-billion plan that will give more Canadians a place to call home.
 Phase 1 of the Federal Community Housing Initiative is a critical part of this plan, and with today’s announcement we are one step closer to realizing the vision of the strategy.
 Protecting households from losing an affordable place to live is a concrete action towards making sure Canadians have housing that meets their needs and that they can afford.”